zeosmar/Dimartino/README.md

 5) Move the file edf2asc (provided via email) to the following directory:
 	[/Path/to/Anaconda/Folder]/envs/[name]/bin
-	*where 'Path/to/Anaconda/Folder is the path to the anaconda source folder *where 'name' is the name you gave your environment in step	1
+	* where 'Path/to/Anaconda/Folder is the path to the anaconda source folder
+	* where 'name' is the name you gave your environment in step 1

 # Script Instructions

 1) COINS-images2bids/COINS_BIDS_setup.py : pulls relevant information from COINS runsheet and prepares for dcm2bids
+  * arguments
     * --runsheet /Path/to/COINS/runsheet
     * --keysheet /Path/to/COINS/keysheet (COINS-images2bids/COINS_run_sheet_key.csv)
     * --temp_json /Path/to/config.json (COINS-images2bids/config.json)
     * --sub_dir /Path/to/subject/source/directory
   * needed for input:
     * COINS runsheet
     * keysheet (downloaded from github)